-This article outlines the requirements, application procedure, timeline, and official fees concerning the homestay license.
+In this article we outline the requirements, application procedure, timeline, and official fees concerning the homestay license based on our experience.

 The house owners’ purpose for operating a homestay should be to gain additional income and not be their primary income source.
 There must also be at least three houses willing to join the project to qualify for the homestay license.
 With that being said, the house must be registered as a member of the homestay project organized by the Homestay Director Board.

 With regards to room requirements, there must be a maximum of four bedrooms in each house, or no more than 20 tourists can stay in each house with the house owners.

 It is a requirement that the house owners stay in the house with the tourists during their stay.
 The house owners can be away occasionally but not all the time.
 If the house owner cannot stay, someone else must stay with the tourists, such as a maid.
 The person staying with the tourists should be capable of taking care of the house and the tourists.
 Also, the house that is registered as a homestay should be the owners’ residence, the house that the house owners stay in every day.
 The objective of the homestay project is to show tourists the local culture.
 A homestay license for the rental of luxury villas may be possible, but only if the owners stay there every day and their names are registered as house owners in the house registration book.

 It is important to note that the homestay business should have been operating under the basic requirements for at least six months before the application for the license can be submitted.

 One further requirement is that a company cannot be part of the homestay because, legally, a company cannot own a house and cannot have its name listed in the house registration book.
 Therefore, the license can only be granted to Thai nationals with their names registered in the house registration book or foreigners with their names registered in the yellow house registration book.